-Anne: The depth that goes into the preparation and planning of these course is very impressive.
-I could tell you that it’s highly professional but it is also that when you come along to a course, the course embraces you.
-You feel comfortable, you feel respected, it is a safe space, and you can contribute at your pace.
-So it feels like you are ultimately driving you.
+Anne: The depth that goes into the preparation and planning of these courses is very impressive.
+I could tell you that it’s highly professional but it’s also that when you come along to a course, it embraces you.
+You feel comfortable.
+You feel respected.
+It’s a safe space and you can contribute at your pace, so it feels like you are ultimately driving yourself.

-There’s no one with compliance, there’s no one setting what the goals and expectations are, that person who is doing that is you.
+There’s no one with compliance, there’s no one setting what the goals and expectations are, that person doing that is you.
 So, what you want to get out of it is your decision.
-How you contribute, how you participate is entirely in your control.
-So it’s a very different learning setting.
-It promotes right from the get go the expectations of self-respect and respect for others.
-So it has a different flavour, but the flavour is going in the right direction and it feels really pivotal to learning today.
+How you contribute, how you participate, is entirely within your control.
+This creates a very different learning setting.
+It promotes right from the get go the expectations of self-respect, and that for others.
+It has a different flavour, but the flavour is going in the right direction and feels really pivotal to learning today.

-dc: So what would you say a dc course looks like?
+dc: So what would you say a discovery college course looks like?

-dc: What would you say to someone who hasn’t been to a dc course before?
+dc: What would you say to someone who hasn’t been to a discovery college course before?

-Also, if people that work professionally & have some type of practice have never been to one of your courses, I would really recommend everyone who works in social welfare or community development to come along as a point of professional development.
+If people that work professionally or have some type of practice have never been to one of your courses, I would really recommend everyone who works in social welfare or community development to come along as a point of professional development.
 To be a part of a course, because you’re hearing lived experience, you’re hearing professional experience, you’re getting an array of expertise that crosses all boundaries, all levels and it all compliments the learning.